csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

 <div class=column>
 * Modeling particles in airflows
-* A large part of the calculations used for solving turbulence
+* A large part of the calculations used for solving turbulent flow
 * A third of Puhti was reserved for running the simulations
 * The results have had an impact on e.g. ventilation instructions and the use of masks
 </div>